KrispyKroke/world-of-warcraft-zone-guide/README.md

 ## Installation

-1. Fork the repository and clone it to your machine
+1. Fork the repository and clone it to your machine.
 2. Create a database in Postico called `wow_zone_guide_solo_project`.
 3. Insert the queries from the database.sql file and run them to populate the database.
 4. Open up your terminal, navigate to the project folder, and run an `npm install`.